lkarnes/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`? the primary key is a auto incremented number assigned to every column in a table

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables. example a teacher can have many students and a student can have many teachers

 ## Minimum Viable Product